-128 COAG Standing Council on Tertiary Education, Skills and Employment (SCOTESE) agreed to the introduction of mandatory reporting of nationally recognised training activity from 2014 onwards.
+125 COAG Standing Council on Tertiary Education, Skills and Employment (SCOTESE) agreed to the introduction of mandatory reporting of nationally recognised training activity from 2014 onwards.
 Under this mandatory reporting, all Australian training providers (excluding those exempted by regulators) delivering nationally recognised training to students, either in domestic or in overseas locations, are required to report their training activity to NCVER.

-129 NCVER, 2019, VOCSTATS: TVA program enrolments 2015-2018
+126 NCVER, 2019, VOCSTATS: TVA program enrolments 2015-2018

-130 training.gov.au, 2020, Organisation / RTO search, viewed March 2020 https://training.gov.au/Search/SearchOrganisation?nrtCodeTitle=AHC&scopeItem=TrainingPackage &tabIndex=1&ImplicitNrtScope=True&orgSearchByScopeSubmit=Search&IncludeUnregisteredRtosForScopeSearch=False> establishes where units can be applied across multiple relevant qualifications.
+127 training.gov.au, 2020, Organisation / RTO search, viewed March 2020 establishes where units can be applied across multiple relevant qualifications.
 Members of Training Advisory Committees, subject matter experts and public consultation participants will have a greater relationship with the range of sectoral units under review, with fewer only interested in one or a small number of units, as happens with the traditional project-based approach.

 Furthermore, the Unit Sector approach enhances the chances of identifying unit duplication and obsolescence, and so recommendations for deletion or merging are likely to be forthcoming.
-Also, as the approach will take account of all the qualifications across which a sector's units appear, it minimises potential delays to unit deletions due to their appearing in qualifications beyond the project's scope.
+Also, as the approach will take account of all the qualifications across which units appear for each sector, it minimises potential delays to unit deletions due to their appearing in qualifications beyond the scope of the project.